seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ## Conclusions

-In this first part of the tutorial, we have demonstrated how to set up discretized forward wave equations, their associated propagators with at runtime code generation.
-In the following part, we will show how to calculate a valid gradient of the FWI objective using the adjoint state method.
+In this first part of our tutorial, we have demonstrated how to set up the discretized forward acoustic wave equations and its associated wave propagator with at runtime code generation.
+While we limited our discussion to the constant density acoustice wave equation, Devito is capable of handling more general wave equations but this is a topic beyond this tutorial on simulating waves for inversion.
+In part two of our tutorial, we will show how to calculate a valid gradient of the FWI objective using the adjoint state method.
 In part three, we will demonstrate how to set up a complete matrix-free and scalable optimization framework for acoustic FWI.

 ### Installation